SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

     <li> View Recipe
         <ul type="1">
             <li>FR22: The system shall allow the registered user to view the recipe selected.</li>
+            <li>FR23: The system shall allow the registered user to save a recipe selected for future reference.</li>
+            <li>FR23: The system shall allow the registered user to view the list of saved recipes.</li>
+            <li>FR23: The system shall allow the registered user to select a recipe from the saved list of recipes.</li>
+            <li>FR23: The system shall allow the registered user to remove a recipe from the saved list of recipes.</li>
         </ul>
     </li>
     <li> Upload a Recipe